 Stress can send your body and mind into a spiral, complete with feelings of worry and panic.
 For some, aromatherapy can help soothe these effects, quieting the mind and, as a result, calming the body.
 This is a great example of the mind-body connection, as scents have a very real effect on our chemical and neurological systems and, in turn, might affect our physical state.

-For example, in a randomized controlled trial published in 2018, researchers found that people with sleep issues experienced higher sleep quality when they inhaled lavender essential oil 30 minutes before going to bed, than those who did not.
-In another study, the inhalation of lavender and orange was found to ease worry and improve mood in folks waiting for dental work.
+For example, in a randomized controlled trial3 published in 2018, researchers found that people with sleep issues experienced higher sleep quality when they inhaled lavender essential oil 30 minutes before going to bed, than those who did not.
+In another study4, the inhalation of lavender and orange was found to ease worry and improve mood in folks waiting for dental work.

 Again, more research needs to be done on the topic of aromatherapy to identify the full range of benefits it can offer humans (much of the information we do have was uncovered via animal studies).
 However, according to a paper written by Lorena R. Lizarraga-Valderrama, Ph.D. from the University of Plymouth, Plymouth, U.K., research continues to explore how a range of essential oils, in particular, including (but not limited to) ylang-ylang, lemongrass, patchouli, and more, affect the central nervous system, as well as how they can properly be used for health benefits.

 Essential oils for stress relief.